Translate

 Bond is called in by M for a new assignment

-A double blast from a car horn tells me, not only that my car has arrived, but that the driver must be my old ministry colleague.
+A double blast from a car horn tells me, not only that the car has arrived, but that the driver must be my old ministry colleague.
 You will recall Mireille from our earlier exploits in Buenos Aires, her Quebecois French undiminished despite years living in London working for the ministry.
 ‘Bonjour, James, ca vas?’

 As my few readers will know, I am neither the most cheerful person in the morning, nor the most loquacious, but Mireille’s infectious smile lifts my mood.